 There is nothing fun about waking up to a dead phone (or maybe not waking up because you missed your alarm!?).
-Charge all of your electronics, and if possible, charge them all in the same space to avoid forgetting to pack them the next day.
+Charge all of your electronics the night before vacation, and if possible, charge them all in the same space to avoid forgetting to pack them the next day.

 6. Double-check your itinerary.